Xiaoxue-Zheng/bcra/readme.md

 `npm run test:unit`

 #### End-to-End Tests
-0. Clear the database (see above) if there have been any model changes.
+1. Clear the database (see above) if there have been any model changes.
-1. Launch back-end with `mvnw`(see above)
+2. Launch back-end with `mvnw` from the /application directory
-2. Open the Admin Interface (localhost:8080) and import **TestParticipantCsv.csv**
-3. `npm run test:e2e`
+3. Run `npm run test:e2e` from the /questionnaire directory

-To run end-to-end tests in a headless environment, use:

-`npm run test:headless`
+To run end-to-end tests in a headless environment, use: `npm run test:headless`

 #### Test StudyId
 A default study ID is created to test the new sign up functionality.